 - Mix in flour, cornstarch and baking soda.
 Stir in the white chocolate chips and dried cranberries.

-- *Do not drop cookie dough onto warm cookie sheets.
-Let them cook before making next batch.
+- Do not drop cookie dough onto warm cookie sheets.
+Let them cool before making next batch.